Firefighters Drinking: The Silent Problem of This Heroic Group

 Trauma is an underlying issue when it comes to addiction.
 It impacts firefighters in significant ways.

 - Unresolved childhood trauma and pain.
-There may be a story behind why they choose their profession.
+There may be a story behind why a firefighter chooses his/her profession.
 People who are abused or feel helpless to stop abuse or chaos in their childhood homes sometimes find themselves drawn to the helping professions.
 And they are stellar examples of commitment to the work.
 But in the course of doing their jobs, childhood pain can be triggered.

-- Trauma, unaddressed, eats away at people.
-For someone who is supposed to be a “hero,” it is hard to admit they’re in pain, and they may not even recognize their pain to begin with.
+- Trauma, unaddressed, eats away at them.
+For someone who is supposed to be a “hero,” it is hard to admit they’re in pain.
+They may not even recognize their pain to begin with.
 Even though firefighters have a special fraternity with their “brothers,” they work in an environment where they are supposed to “suck it up” and not appear weak in any way.

-- They remain silent about problems and instead try to quell the pain by reaching for a drink, or a substance, or by turning to other addictions, such as porn or gambling.
+- They remain silent about problems.
+Instead, they try to quell the pain by reaching for a drink, or a substance, or by turning to other addictions, such as porn or gambling.
 Firefighters and alcohol don’t mix when drinking becomes a way to self-soothe.

 - Things go awry at home because firefighters also keep their pain from their spouses and can’t turn off the day job.
 The skills needed to save lives out in the world do not match what is needed to keep a marriage healthy.
 Home life deteriorates and is no longer a strong base for anyone in the family.